icat86/Maesa-camp/README.md

 - 'php artisan view:clear'
 - 'php artisan config:clear'

+## Description
-the user's page is on progress, this will need the '.env' file whch is the database information and
+the user's page is on progress. need the '.env' file to work, which is essential because it have some database information (create it at folder project)